odoo/odoo/doc/reference/views.rst

   ``week``, ``month``, ``quarter`` or ``year``) instead of grouping on the specific datetime (fixed second resolution) or date (fixed day resolution).

+The measures are automatically generated from the model fields; only the aggregatable fields are used.
+Those measures are also alphabetically sorted on the string of the field.

 .. warning::

    graph view aggregations are performed on database content, non-stored